Yelfive/md-notes/Linux/Command.test.md

 The `TEST-COMMAND list` is executed, and if its return status is zero, the `CONSEQUENT-COMMANDS` list is executed.
 The return status of `TEST-COMMAND list` is the exit status of the last command executed, or zero if no condition tested true.

 The `TEST-COMMAND` often involves numerical or string comparison tests, but it can also be any command that returns a status of zero when it succeeds and some other status when it fails.
 Unary expressions are often used to examine the status of a file.
-If the _FILE_ argument to one of the primaries is of the form _/dev/fd/N_, then file descriptor "N" is checked. **_stdin_, _stdout_ and _stderr_ and their respective file descriptors may also be used for FILE tests.**
+If the _FILE_ argument(Table 1) to one of the primaries is of the form _/dev/fd/N_, then file descriptor "N" is checked. **_stdin_, _stdout_ and _stderr_ and their respective file descriptors may also be used for FILE tests.**

 ## Expression

-### table 1.
+### Table 1.
 Primary expressions

 Primary    | Meaning
 ---         | ---